{\lambda}Split: Self-Supervised Content-Aware Spectral Unmixing for Fluorescence Microscopy: Methods

 \section{Methods}

 \figArchitecture

 Our approach builds on three key components.
 First, we introduce a convolutional hierarchical variational framework based on a Ladder Variational Autoencoder (LVAE) backbone~\cite{Sonderby2016-zg}, replacing pixel-wise estimation with a spatially aware model that learns multi-scale structural priors from data.
 The variational formulation implicitly regularizes the inverse problem, models a conditional distribution over fluorophore concentration maps, and improves robustness under noise, spectral overlap, and varying acquisition configurations.
-Second, we incorporate a fixed, fully differentiable spectral mixing module that implements the physics-based linear image formation model by mapping predicted concentration maps into spectral space using known emission profiles.
+Second, we incorporate a fixed, fully differentiable spectral mixing module that implements the physics-based linear image formation model by mapping predicted concentration maps into spectral space using known emission profiles (see~\cref{fig:architecture}).
 This enables self-supervised training directly from mixed spectral observations while maintaining interpretability and general applicability across acquisition setups.
-Third, we perform extensive validation using a high-fidelity spectral simulation pipeline and three real multiplexed microscopy datasets, constructing 66 controlled unmixing benchmarks that systematically vary photon noise, spectral overlap, and spectral dimensionality, including underdetermined regimes.
+Third, we perform extensive validation using a high-fidelity spectral simulation pipeline and three real multiplexed microscopy datasets, constructing $58$ controlled unmixing benchmarks that systematically vary photon noise, spectral overlap, and spectral dimensionality, including underdetermined regimes.
 Across these settings, we demonstrate improved robustness and stability compared to classical and learning-based baselines.
-Note that we will publicly release our code and all benchmarks to enable others to directly compare against our results and the same problem settings we defined in this work.

 As introduced in \cref{sec:problem_definition}, given a spectral image $S \in \mathbb{R}^{L \times Z \times Y \times X}$, our goal is to recover FP concentration maps $U \in \mathbb{R}^{F \times Z \times Y \times X}$.
 Here, our objective is to learn a conditional generative model $p_\theta(U|S)$ that captures a distribution over plausible unmixed solutions while remaining consistent with the physically grounded linear mixing process introduced in \cref{eq:problem_definition}.
 To enforce this consistency, we introduce a differentiable Spectral Mixer that reconstructs a spectral image $\hat S$ directly from the generated unmixed output $U$ via multiplication with the spectral mixing matrix $M \in \mathbb{R}^{L \times F}$.
 The column $M_{:,j} = [m_{1j},\,m_{2j},\,\dots,\,m_{Lj}]^\top$ of the mixing matrix encodes the discretized spectrum of the fluorophore $j$, with entries $m_{\ell j}$ obtained by averaging the continuous emission profile over the $\ell$\nobreakdash-th spectral band.
 In practice, these spectra can either be obtained from public databases such as FPBase~\cite{Lambert2019-jk} or measured directly from dataset-specific single-fluorophore control samples.
 We further $\ell_1$-normalize each spectrum such that $\sum_{\ell=1}^{L} m_{\ell j}=1$, ensuring that the Spectral Mixer preserves the total intensity between spectral and unmixed images, \ie,